 What are the differences between rats & mice?

-If you have rodents inside your property, you probably want to know whether you’re dealing with rats or mice.
+If you suspect that there are rodents living in your house, you’re probably wondering which kind you’re dealing with.
+In truth, although they are different species, rat and mice infestation signs and the rodents themselves are very similar if not indistinguishable.
 All rodents have the common feature of incisor teeth in the upper jaw.
-Rats are typically bigger than mice, and also are far more cautious in behavior.
+They use these teeth to tear through our walls, wires, food packaging, and more.
 Both rats and mice breed at a rapid pace, but mice typically have larger litter sizes than rats.
-Whether you have a rat or mouse, it’s important to enlist the help of a professional to control them.
+Mice are also typically smaller and less cautious in temperament than rats.
+Whether you have a rat or mouse problem, it’s important to enlist the help of a professional pest control company to remove them.

 Signs You Have a Rodent Infestation in Louisiana